Requesting Important Changes that cannot be performed via the online admin panels

 2. Manual Secure Request Method

-In order to protect our customers (and also cover us) some types of request need to be made in writing and also need to be signed by the domain/account owner or a principal of the business.
+In order to protect our customers (and also cover us) some types of request need to be made in writing and also need to be signed (a digitally typed signature is not acceptable) by the domain/account owner or a principal of the business.

 Note that this is not the only aspect of the process as we also have to ensure that the signed request is not spoofed (ie we will check the source of the request by making a quick validation call to the account holders existing contact details).
 However from the customer point of view once you do this we can handle the request and will let you know if anything further is required.